w3c/wai-website/pages/standards-guidelines/wcag/wcag3-intro.md

 ## Status: In-progress drafts

+The WCAG 3 Draft includes potential guidelines, requirements, and assertions.

+It also introduces an exploratory six-tier conformance model that shows progress toward, at, and beyond conformance.
+Tiers 1 and 2 show progress toward conformance, Tier 3 requires all core requirements to be met for conformance, and tiers 4 through 6 provide ways to demonstrate accessibility beyond conformance using supplemental requirements and assertions about accessibility-related practices and processes.

-The WCAG 3 Draft includes potential guidelines, requirements, and conformance model that we are exploring.
-The final requirements in WCAG 3 will be different from this draft.
-Guidelines and requirements will be edited, added, combined, and removed.
-The conformance model will be refined.
+The final provisions in WCAG 3 will be different from this draft.
+Guidelines, requirements, and assertions will be edited, added, combined, and removed.
+The conformance model is still being developed, with alternative approaches to measuring and reporting progress being explored, and will be refined in future drafts.

 ### September 2026 updates